cartesi/poker/README.md

 ### Environment

-This project is pre-configured to interact with a local [Ganache](https://github.com/trufflesuite/ganache-cli) instance running at `localhost:8545`.
+This project is pre-configured to interact with a local `Hardhat` node instance running at `localhost:8545`.
 Aside from that, the [TurnBasedGame](blockchain/contracts/TurnBasedGame.sol) contract in this repository requires an environment supporting [Descartes](https://github.com/cartesi/descartes).

 The recommended way of running this project it to download the [Descartes SDK development environment](https://cartesi.io/en/docs/tutorials/descartes-env/) provided by Cartesi.
-This environment includes a local `Ganache` instance as well as local `Descartes` nodes configured for two actors, `alice` and `bob`.
+This environment includes a local `Hardhat` node as well as local `Descartes` nodes configured for two actors, `alice` and `bob`.

 Download and extract the ready-to-use environment artifact within the `blockchain` directory by executing: